Skip to Content

 5 Things to Look for When Signing a Lease

-Unsigned Celina Rental Agreement ContractOne huge mess-up a Celina tenant can make is not thoroughly reading the lease just prior to signing it.
+Unsigned Celina Rental Agreement ContractOne huge mistake a Celina tenant can make is not thoroughly reading the lease just prior to signing it.
 This is a massive problem considering that no two leases are precisely the same, and some landlords may incorporate things in the lease that you probably really shouldn’t agree to.
 A lease is a binding legal contract, so if a particular clause doesn’t violate state law, you could find yourself responsible for anything from unauthorized guests to tree removal.
 Before you sign anything at all, read the entire lease completely and carefully.
 And, as you read through the lease, watch out for these five things in particular.

 1. Documentation of Property Condition